Getting an Oral Biopsy by an Oral Surgeon

-An oral biopsy is a medical procedure performed by an oral surgeon to examine and diagnose abnormal tissue or lesions in the mouth.
+Getting Oral Biopsy by Oral Surgeon from Premier Oral Surgery & Implantology Center in Monroe, CTAn oral biopsy is a medical procedure performed by an oral surgeon to examine and diagnose abnormal tissue or lesions in the mouth.
 It is a crucial step in the evaluation and treatment of various oral health conditions, including cancer.
 In this guide, we discuss the process of getting an oral biopsy, what to expect during the procedure, and its significance in maintaining oral health.

 The basics of an oral biopsy from an oral surgeon